gramian/numerical-schemer.xyz/_posts/2023-06-14-chicken-metadata.md

 Similar to `homepage`, this is of lesser use for CHICKEN due to the online egg documentation.
 However, pointing to a text file that could be installed with the egg files as offline documentation could be useful.

-Overall, CHICKEN eggs provide all typical metadata fields, but in my humble opinion `author` and `license` fields could be improved.
+Summing up, CHICKEN eggs provide all typical metadata fields, but in my humble opinion the `author` and `license` fields could be improved.
-The documentation of the CHICKEN egg metadata is definitely the best among the compared formats, with the minor remark that it does not state minimally required keys (as neither of the other discussed format's docs do).
+The documentation of the CHICKEN egg metadata is definitely the best among the compared formats, with the minor remark that it does not state minimally required keys (as do neither of the other discussed formats' docs).
+But overall, the egg format feels well thought-out and useful.

 I may update this post with further insights, but next, in a trilogy of posts, I will explain high complexity algorithms in `matrico`.